IQ-tree/KJL_/readme.md

 ```js
 _.css("#button", "display", "none");
 ```
-CSS Style changing is a function of JavaScript minified.
+CSS Style changing is a function of JavaScript.
 So, if you want to change `z-index`, then you will have to type it as `zIndex`.
 The first argument, `#button` could be a class element `.button` which will all change elements with that class.
 It also could be a tag name like `h2`.
 In this case, it would be the same as class element.
 It will change all elements with that tag name.